acrn-project/acrn-project.github.io/_posts/2018-09-04-overhead-evaluation-of-vbsk-framework.markdown

 <br>

 Different from VBS-U processing in user mode, VBS-K move things into the kernel mode and can be used to accelerate the processing.
 A virtual device virtio-echo based on VBS-K framework is used to evaluate the VBS-K framework overhead.
-In our test, the VBS-K framework Overhead (one kick operation and one notify operation) is about 25us which can meet the needs of most applications.
+In our test, the VBS-K framework Overhead (one kick operation and one notify operation) is on the microsecond level which can meet the needs of most applications.

 <br>